 The Police and Crime Commissioner operates a robust Risk Management Strategy with reports into the Joint Audit Committee.
 The Joint Audit Committee has provided guidance and advice for the enhancement of the risk management arrangements which, as previously commented on, has led to a wider framework review.
+As previously mentioned this is being further strengthened through a dedicated operational post that will provide greater insight to support decision making.

 Risks jointly held with TVP through collaborations are reviewed and monitored by the PCC and Chief Constable at the Joint Collaboration Governance Board, and are also reviewed at the Deputy Chief Constable Collaboration Board.
-The Chief of Staff is also present at these meetings.
+The Chief Executive is also present at these meetings.

-The Internal Audit Plan provides the mechanism through which the Chief of Staff, Chief Finance Officer and Police and Crime Commissioner agree, in consultation with the Chief Internal Auditor, the most appropriate use of internal audit resources.
+The Internal Audit Plan provides the mechanism through which the Chief Executive, Chief Finance Officer and Police and Crime Commissioner agree, in consultation with the Chief Internal Auditor, the most appropriate use of internal audit resources.

-The Internal Audit Plan was developed to operate at a strategic level providing a value adding, and proportionate level of assurance aligned to the Police and Crime Commissioner's key risks and objectives.
-This includes a periodic review of the Police and

-Crime Commissioner's risk management processes.
+The Internal Audit Plan was developed to operate at a strategic level providing a value added, and proportionate level of assurance aligned to the Police and Crime Commissioner's key risks and objectives.
+This includes a periodic review of the Police and Crime Commissioner's risk management processes.